SDGforskning/sdg-strings/SDG07_query_topic_WoS.md

           )
     )
     OR
-      ("energy efficiency"
+      (("energy efficiency" OR "energy conservation")
       NEAR/5
-            ("policy" OR "policies" OR "framework$" OR "legislation" OR "strateg*" OR "management" OR "planning" OR "plan" OR "plans"
-            OR "initiative$" OR "intervention$" OR "incentive$" OR "investment$" OR "investing" OR "invest" )
+            ("policy" OR "policies" OR "framework$" OR "legislation" OR "management" OR "planning" OR "plan" OR "plans" OR "initiative$" OR "intervention$" OR "incentive$" OR "investment$" OR "investing" OR "invest" )
       )